sebmourlhou/oidc-client/README.md

 It facilitates integration of the protocol for different types of application, with :

-- specific plugins for applications using the Catalyst or Mojolicious frameworks.
+- specific plugins for applications using the Mojolicious or Catalyst frameworks.
 Other plugins may be added in the future.
 - a module for use with a batch or script

 Supported features :

 - redirect the browser to the authorize URL to initiate an authorization code flow
-- get token(s) with grant types : *authorization_code*, *client_credentials*, *password* or *refresh_token*
+- get the token(s) from the provider
+- session management : the tokens are stored and then retrieved from the session
-- token exchange
+- refresh the access token if needed
 - JWT token verification with support for automatic JWK key rotation
 - get the user information from the *userinfo* endpoint
+- token exchange
 - redirect the browser to the logout URL

 ## Catalyst Application